-11.8.11 The assessment of significance suggests that Large and significant effects could be expected on Scottish Hill Track 344 / Track Users.
+11.8.9 The assessment of significance suggests that Large and significant effects could be expected on Scottish Hill Track 344 / Core Path SU19.03 track users and Kirkton Road users during the construction phase.
 As such mitigation measures will be required.